quicwg/ops-drafts/draft-ietf-quic-manageability.md

 address, thus thwarting the attack.
 A bleaching NAT has no means of sending an encrypted PATH_CHALLENGE frame, so it might start redirecting all QUIC traffic to the attacker address and thus allow an observer to break the connection.

+In addition, change of IP address or port is also an input signal to other internal mechanisms in QUIC.
+E.g. when a path change is detected, path-dependent variables like congestion control parameters will be reset protecting the new path from overload.

 ## Filtering behavior